Kieran Richardson: Later career

 On 12 October 2016, Richardson joined Championship club Cardiff City on a contract until January 2017.
 On 29 December 2016, Richardson was released from his contract.

-On 12 April 2017, Richardson trialled at La Liga club Granada CF with a view to a contract until the end of 2016–17.
+On 12 April 2017, Richardson trialled at La Liga club Granada with a view to a contract until the end of the 2016–17 season.

 International career

 During his stay at West Brom, he won his first cap for the England under-21 team on 8 February 2005 in a friendly match against the Netherlands.
 After a series of convincing performances for West Brom, he won a late call-up for England's trip to the United States at the end of 2004–05.
 He started the match against the United States and scored twice on his England debut, including one directly from a free kick.
 He earned praise from England manager Sven-Göran Eriksson, who described Richardson's debut as "fantastic".
 He also appeared as a substitute on England's second match in the United States against Colombia.

 After earning senior caps, Richardson also returned to the under-21 squad, playing in both legs of the 2006 UEFA European Under-21 Championship qualification play-off against France, which they lost 3–2 on aggregate.
 The decisive goal came in the 85th minute of the second leg, when Richardson brought down Lassana Diarra in the box and the resulting penalty was converted.

 He then made two further substitute appearances during England's World Cup qualifiers against Wales in Cardiff and Austria at Old Trafford.
 The latter was his home England debut.
 However, he was not selected by Sven-Göran Eriksson in England's 2006 World Cup squad.

-In 2006–07, he continued to be selected by newly appointed England manager Steve McClaren and made several substitute appearances.
+In 2006–07, he continued to be selected by newly-appointed England manager Steve McClaren and made several substitute appearances.
 He went on to make further appearances for the England U21 squad, for whom he was eligible to play until the end of the 2007 UEFA European Under-21 Championship, where he made three appearances.
-However, he has neither started nor scored for the England senior team since his debut.
+However, he neither started nor scored for the England senior team after his debut.

 Personal life

 Richardson is married to Natalie with whom he has two daughters, and who was the catalyst for him becoming a born again Christian.
-In 2007 he said, "I just want to praise Jesus Christ and go to heaven.
+In 2007, he said: "I just want to praise Jesus Christ and go to heaven.
 That's all I care about".